EastonThewes/taren/Campaigns/Campaign 1/Session Prep/Session Prep.md

 Plan to end session here after they give him back to mom.

 - The next morning animals seem to be in a panic?
-- Someone comes in to the tavern saying that their
 - The pulse awakes a low level undead orcish mage who resurrects some orc warriors to build back up the army.
 - This undead orc mage exists in another crypt a bit further away from the current one.
 - His goals: build back up the army, destroy anything, get back to what's his name.
 He'd probably spend the next few sessions sending warriors to attack caravans to gather supplies.
 So a few caravans heading into and leaving *[[Valleyrest]]* are attacked.